Table of Contents

 The movement gained significant momentum and widespread support from the masses, with people actively participating in various acts of civil disobedience.
 The withdrawal of cooperation from British institutions struck at the very core of their authority and challenged their legitimacy in ruling over India.

 As described by Gandhiji in his book “Hind Swaraj”, Britishers could settle in India only with the cooperation of Indians.
 Hence, if the Indians refused to cooperate, we can achieve Swaraj leading to the collapse of the British Empire.

-Gandhiji knew that no broad-based movement in India could be organised without the unity of Hindus and Muslims.
+Gandhiji knew that no broad-based movement in India could be organized without the unity of Hindus and Muslims.
 The First World War had recently ended with the defeat of Ottoman Turkey.
-The Khalifa, spiritual head of the Islamic world was looked upon by the Muslims as their head.
-As there were rumours of a harsh peace treaty to be imposed on Khalifa, a Khilafat Committee was formed in Bombay in March 1919 to defend the powers of Khalifa.
+The Khalifa, the spiritual head of the Islamic world was looked upon by the Muslims as their head.
+As there were rumors of a harsh peace treaty to be imposed on Khalifa, a Khilafat Committee was formed in Bombay in March 1919 to defend the powers of Khalifa.

 Causes of the Non- Cooperation Movement

 - Rowlatt Act- Under the Rowlatt Act passed in 1919, fundamental rights such as the freedom of expression were curbed and it strengthened the police powers.
 This act was passed under the viceroyalty of Lord Chelmsford which gave the government enormous powers to repress political activities in the country, and allowed the detention of political prisoners without trial for two years.
 The Act was criticized as “devilish” and tyrannical.